ASendellPrice/IIB-rtd/docs/source/sop_guide_purpose.rst

 Purpose of the Procedure
 ========================

-This section provides a clear and concise statement of why this procedure exists and its intended use within the laboratory or organisation.
-It should outline the specific goals and objectives that the procedure aims to achieve, as well as its relevance to the overall workflow or system.
-This helps contextualise the procedure for users, ensuring they understand its importance and how it fits into broader operational or clinical processes.
+The :ref:`Purpose <purpose>` provides a clear and concise statement of why the procedure exists and its intended role within the organisation.
+It should outline the specific goals the procedure aims to achieve, and explain how it contributes to broader workflows, services, or regulatory requirements.
+This helps users understand the value and relevance of the procedure in context.

+Depending on the type of procedure, the purpose may describe:

+- The operational or clinical need the procedure addresses
+- The outcomes or deliverables it is designed to produce
+- Its position within a larger workflow or system

 -----

-.. rubric:: Example content:
+*Examples of scope content for different types of procedures:*

 .. tab-set::

-   .. tab-item:: Bioinformatics procedure
+   .. tab-item:: 🧬 Bioinformatics pipeline

-      **Purpose:**
+      .. admonition:: Example SOP content for a bioinformatics pipeline for detecting HIV antiviral resistance
+         :class: hint

          The purpose of this procedure is to assemble and analyse sequence data generated from next-generation sequencing (NGS) of HIV samples to produce high-quality consensus genomes from which antiviral resistance can be inferred.
 This procedure forms part of the HIV genomic testing workflow, following sequencing and preceding clinical reporting.

          It defines a standardised bioinformatics workflow for the processing, assembly, and interpretation of HIV genomic data, ensuring accuracy, reproducibility, and clinical reliability in antiviral resistance prediction.

-   .. tab-item:: Training procedure
+   .. tab-item:: 🎓 Training

-      **Purpose:**
+      .. admonition:: Example SOP content for a training procedure
+         :class: hint

-      Add content for training procedure purpose here.
+         Add content for training procedure scope here.

+   .. tab-item:: 🔬 Lab procedure

+      .. admonition:: Example SOP content for a nucleic acid extraction procedure
+         :class: hint

+         Add content for lab procedure scope here.

-   .. tab-item:: Code update & review
+   .. tab-item:: 💻 Code update & review

-      **Purpose:**
+      .. admonition:: Example SOP content for a code update and review procedure
+         :class: hint

          Bioinformatics pipelines are composed of code (software), which will require updating over time as bugs are identified and fixed and new features are added.
 In the cases where this involves code being produced within the Luma Genomics Unit (LGU), this should be subject to a review before updates are pushed to production systems.

          This SOP covers the processes by which (a) proposals for changes are made, reviewed, and changes actioned; and (b) resulting changes are reviewed to ensure consistency and adherence to organisational policies and standards.